iProov/android/README.md

 ## ❗ Android Studio Version Compatibility

 Due to breaking changes in Gradle 3.x (bundled in Android Studio 3), version 4.1+ of the iProov SDK requires compilation target, build tools and android compatibility library versions to be 27 or above in the host project.
-If you require Android Studio 2.x, Gradle 2.x, and/or build tools version 25, instead **please use version 4.0.x**, the latest version of which will until further notice retain feature and support parity with version 4.1.x.

 ## 🛠 Upgrade Guide